Automate User Provisioning and Group Synchronisation through an External Identity Provider

-On the Authentication page in Tableau Cloud, under Automatic Provisioning and Group Synchronisation (SCIM), tick the Enable SCIM box.
+On the Authentication page, under Automatic Provisioning and Group Synchronisation (SCIM), select the Enable SCIM tick box.

 This populates the Base URL and Secret boxes with values you will use in the IdP’s SCIM configuration.

 Important: The secret token is displayed only immediately after it is generated.
 If you lose it before you can apply it to your IdP, you can select Generate New Secret.
 In addition, the secret token is tied to the Tableau Cloud user account of the site administrator who enables SCIM support.
 If that user’s site role changes or the user is removed from the site, the secret token becomes invalid and another site administrator must generate a new secret token and apply it to your IdP.

 Copy the secret token value, and then navigate to your IdP settings.
 Paste the Tableau Cloud SCIM secret token in the appropriate field.

 Copy and paste the Base URL shown in the Tableau Cloud SCIM settings to the appropriate field in your IdP.

 Follow your IdP’s documentation to provision users and groups after enabling SCIM support.